C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 * Interpretation/Modelling: drawing conclusions and representing them in argument, visualisation, or model form.
 * Publication: sharing findings — and, increasingly, the underlying data — with other researchers and the public.
 * Archiving and Reuse: depositing data in a repository for long-term preservation and potential reuse by others.

+Extra : The SSHOC League of Data (SSHOC LoD) is a pilot gamification of the CESSDA Data Management Expert Guide® (DMEG).(https://lod.sshopencloud.eu).

 ### 2.b Ethics at every stage — tracing the data lifecycle